 The symposium will feature a host of speakers and panelists, with sessions focused on industry and public sector partnerships; health care as a model for advancing social good; patient data, security and data governance; emerging trends; innovation and community impact; and decision making.

 Participants include Steven Adler, chief of staff with the Partnership on AI; Paul Viviano, president and CEO of Children’s Hospital Los Angeles, and chair of the LMU Board of Trustees; Thomas Poon, LMU provost and executive vice president; Annette Walker, president of City of Hope Orange County; Danny Q. Le, partner advisory services, KPMG, and Jason D’Mello, assistant professor of entrepreneurship at LMU.
-The full list of participants can be found here.

 “This inaugural symposium is the first of many that will provide critical dialogue for students and industry professionals on the important role of business as a force for good,” said Dayle M. Smith, dean of LMU’s College of Business Administration.